Sponsoring Unit: Honors Program, Undergraduate Academic Affairs

 This study abroad is based at the UW Rome Center, housed in the 17th century Palazzo Pio in the heart of historic Rome - the Campo de' Fiori.
 This piazza is an open-air fruit and vegetable market by day and a gathering place by night.
 The Rome Center provides classroom space, computer lab, library, logistical assistance, and access to support staff and events such as film night, cooking classes and lectures by local guest speakers.
 For more information about the UW Rome Center, see their website at: http://depts.washington.edu/roma/

-Program cost is approximately $5,300 per student (this amount includes tuition, lodging, classroom and lab fees, some group meals, admission to all museums and exhibits, excursions, partial ground transportation, and Rome Program fees).
-Course fee does not include the Study Abroad fee ($300), airfare ($1,000-$1,600 round trip, depending on when and where you buy your ticket), food (about $30-50 per day), and personal spending money.
+Program cost is approximately $5,665 per student (this amount includes tuition, lodging, classroom and lab fees, some group meals, admission to museums and exhibits, excursions, partial ground transportation).
+Course fee does not include the Study Abroad fee ($300), airfare ($1,600-$1,800 round trip, depending on when and where you buy your ticket), food (about $30-50 per day), and personal spending money.
+The program excursion to Paris or Amsterdam is covered through program fees, except for some meals and spending money.

 Students may use their regular financial aid and scholarship funds for study abroad.
 The exception is any scholarship in the form of a tuition waiver.
 Tuition waivers cannot be used to pay study abroad program fees.
 Check with the Office of Student Financial Aid in Schmitz Hall for more information.